jojozhuang/jojozhuang.github.io/_posts/portfolios/2016-05-13-Online-Game-Store.md

 ![image25](/assets/gamestore/image25.png)

 ## 5. Source Code
 I used NetBeans IDE 8.1 as development tool.
-And there two versions of this Game Store web application.
+And there three versions of this Game Store web application.
 The first one is developed by pure servlets.
-And the second one is developed with JSP + Beans without explicit servlets.
+The second one is developed with JSP + Beans without explicit servlets.
+And the third one uses MySQL as database.
 5.1 Servlet
 ![image26](/assets/gamestore/image26.png)
 For the servlet version, data is stored in hashmap, in memory.